 With only her pack on her back, she set off.
 There were several paths that led down to Kamares where more than once she’d taken the donkey for a swim in the sea.
 But no matter which route she chose, it would lead her along marble-paved walkways, past stone walls thousands of years old, into quiet valleys and across wind-blown hilltops, and into the refuge of shaded churchyards where, she knew, she’d always find cool water in its well.
 Always the breeze would ruffle her hair, the scent of wild herbs would fill her lungs and the sun and sweet memories of her time in Sifnos would warm her skin and much more.

 The easiest path from the centre of the island to the port starts in Ano Petali and goes mostly downward, north of the road from Apollonia to Kamares and roughly parallel to it.
 But easy was not Linda’s style.
 Instead she took a path on the other side of the valley, the one the Sifnos Trails organization nowadays calls route #6.
 I’ve taken it partway myself and an easy stroll downward, it is not.
-It takes you up, up and up from near Apollonia to the church of Agios Eleftherios where I stopped and turned around, and up again from there.
-It takes you past some of the remains of gold and silver mines that in ancient times brought great wealth to this island, a time so long ago that only myths remain about the mines’ demise.
+It takes you up, up and up from near Apollonia to the church of Agios Eleftherios which was as far as I went.
+It takes you then past some of the remains of gold and silver mines that in ancient times brought great wealth to this island, a time so long ago that only myths remain about the mines’ demise.
 It brings you to places where the view across the Aegean is panoramic and where Kamares lies far, far below at your feet.
 I can barely imagine Linda’s mixed emotions as she stood there and looked out.
 But I can practically feel the knee-grinding trek that took her down, down, straight down to Kamares where the ferry that would take her back to Athens and the rest of the world was due to arrive.

 As she approached the dock, she could see it was teeming with people and as she neared, they came into focus.
 There were neighbours.
 Customers from all parts of the island whose goods she’d delivered to them with the donkey and who’d always be waiting with food and drink for her.
 There were even faces, she says, she’d never seen before.
 But they knew her.
 They’d all heard about this teenager from Canada – a girl! – who loved nothing more than to work with the animals, and had come to see her off.
 Antonis was there too.
 He needed to pay her for the work she’d done, he said.